 You may wonder how to generate more income from your work as an artist.
 One option is to sell prints of your paintings or photographs.
 While this can be a great way to make some extra money, it’s important to remember that prints are generally not as valuable as original artwork.

-You may consider selling long-form prints if you want to generate more income from your art.
+You may consider selling long-form prints to generate more income from your art.

 Long-form prints are simply prints that are much larger than standard prints.
 They can range in size from 18″ x 24″ up to 36″ x 48″ or even larger.
 Because they are so large, they tend to be more expensive than standard prints, making them a great option for artists who want to generate more income from their work.